kzk/jemalloc-rb/README.md

 # Advanced: Valgrind

-Jemalloc is built to use the system library [Valgrind](http://valgrind.org/) by default.
-As Valgrind is not installed on Mac systems by default, or on Heroku, this gem disables Valgrind by using `--disable-valgrind` during the configure process.
+Jemalloc is built to use [Valgrind](http://valgrind.org/) by default.
+As Valgrind is not installed on Mac systems or on Heroku, this gem disables Valgrind by using `--disable-valgrind` during the configure process.

 You can enable Valgrind but specifying: `bundle config build.jemalloc --with-valgrind` before installing jemalloc-rb using Bundler.